winters27/StreamNook-Python/README.md

 *   **Robust Stream Fetching:** Powered by `Streamlink`, ensuring stable and consistent access to your favorite streams.
 *   **Integrated Chat Experience:** Full integration with `Chatterino`, providing advanced chat features, custom emotes, and a responsive interface.
 *   **Discord Rich Presence:** Share your current streaming activity with friends through Discord Rich Presence integration, displaying what you're watching directly on your Discord profile.
+*   **Twitch Live Follows:** Log into your Twitch account to see an easy interface of who you follow on Twitch who is live, complete with stream previews.

 ---